JCodyA/node40/hello-world/README.md

 I also included the optional task of including the Dockerfile.
 While testing the docker container I ran into non-related issues with my workspace and couldn't successfully test it.

 I followed the initial gradle introduction with no problem, and with some guidance I'm sure I would be able to use it instead of Maven.
-Also with a bit more time and guidance I'm sure adding a second recource method would not be too difficult.
+Also with a bit more time and guidance I'm sure adding a second recource method and unit testing would not be too difficult.